 After following the patients for an average of 43 months, researchers found that the risk wasn’t limited to the initial incidence of DR. Diabetics with sleep apnea were 5.3 times more likely to develop a more serious form of DR known as proliferative DR. This includes the early cases that haven’t yet met the clinical definition of proliferative DR, but are likely to.

 It wasn’t the point of this study, but it nonetheless revealed that sleep apnea treatment might help reduce the risk of DR. The study showed that patients who got CPAP treatment over the period of the study were significantly less likely to develop proliferative DR. Although the results were statistically significant, researchers say that more studies are needed to confirm the effect.

 But with the increased risk related to sleep apnea, it’s important that people with diabetes get tested for sleep apnea, get treatment, and follow through with treatment.
 If CPAP works for you, great, but if not, oral appliance therapy remains another alternative that may be easier to adjust to.

-If you would like to learn more about how sleep apnea treatment can protect you from diabetes complications in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you would like to learn more about how sleep apnea treatment can protect you from diabetes complications in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.